Le Perreux-sur-Marne

 Le Perreux-sur-Marne (/fr/, lit.
 'Le Perreux on Marne') is a commune in the Val-de-Marne department in the eastern suburbs of Paris, France.
 It is located 11.7 km from the center of Paris.

+Toponymy

+The name Le Perreux derives from the name given to the area by the monks of the Abbey of Saint-Maur, Petrosa, derived from the Latin petra, meaning 'stone'.